-Function Name Function Icon Description Scanner Used to communicate with the electronic control systems of a vehicle.
+Function Name Function Icon ion Icon Description Scanner Used to communicate with the electronic control systems of a vehicle.
 This function allows you to retrieve diagnostic trouble codes (DTCs), view PID data and perform diagnostic tests.
 See Scanner on page 25 for details.
 OBD-II/EOBD Allows you to access generic OBD-II/EOBD data and tests without identifying the vehicle being tested.
-See OBD-II/EOBD on page 81 for details.
-Guided Component Tests Allows you to perform diagnostic tests for the identified vehicle.
-Scope Multimeter Allows you to perform lab scope, graphing multimeter and digital multimeter tests and measurements.
+See OBD-II/EOBD on page 79 for details.
 Quick Lookups Provides quick access to the OEM Oil Specs and Resets and Tire and Wheel Service information and TPMS functions.
-See Quick Lookups on page 69 .

-Function Name Function Icon Description Previous Vehicles & Data Allows you to quickly reconfigure the diagnostic tool to a recently tested vehicle and to access saved data files.
-See Previous Vehicles and Data on page 135 for details.
+See Quick Lookups on page 67 .
+Previous Vehicles & Data Allows you to quickly reconfigure the diagnostic tool to a recently tested vehicle and to access saved data files.See Previous Vehicles and Data on page 86 for details.
 Tools 0 Allows you to adjust diagnostic tool settings to your personal preferences and perform other special functions.
-See Tools on page 139 for details.
+See Tools on page 90 for details.